Water Damage

 Understanding Flood Insurance

-Flood insurance is a unique type of coverage that’s separate from your homeowners insurance coverage for a reason.
+Flood insurance coverage is separate from your homeowner’s insurance coverage.
 Flooding causes extensive, costly damage, a risk that not all homes face.

 Because of this, flood insurance is typically offered as a separate policy, allowing homeowners in flood-prone, high-risk areas to adequately protect their homes without impacting the insurance cost.

-You might be thinking, “I don’t live near a body of water, so I don’t need flood insurance.”
+You might think, “I don’t live near a body of water, so I don’t need flood insurance.”
 But flooding isn’t just caused by overflowing oceans, rivers, or lakes.
 It also occurs due to heavy rain, melting snow, or even new construction that changes the landscape of your area.
-In fact, over 20% of flood insurance claims come from homes outside of high-risk flood areas.
+Over 20% of flood insurance claims come from homes outside high-risk flood areas.

 So, if your home is in a flood-prone area, flood insurance isn’t just important—it’s essential.
-It’s the lifeboat that keeps you afloat financially when there is an overflow of flow.
+The lifeboat keeps you afloat financially when there is an overflow of flow.
 Without it, you’ll be left to cover the costs of flood damage out of pocket, which is a significant financial burden.

 Does home insurance cover mold from water damage?